swarbler/countryguess/README.md

 ### Coming Soon

 - finish europe map
-    - *a lot of eastern europe is missing and Ukraine looks like a blob, I'll fix that later*
+    - *quite a bit of it looks weird, Romania has a big spiky part for some reason*
 - asia quiz
     - *i'm only putting it off because it's so BIG*
 - add south america map